sveme/meta-meta/README.md

 Aggregates all those *Awesome* framework and resource summary lists here on github and elsewhere for easy reference.
 Happy to receive suggestions and pull requests.

-For a complementary, but much more extensive list, check out [the Awesome repo](https://github.com/sindresorhus/awesome)
+For a complementary, but much more extensive list check out [the Awesome repo](https://github.com/sindresorhus/awesome)

 ### General Software Development
 * [An updated list of free programming books - see the item above](https://github.com/vhf/free-programming-books)